kelvinleong/kelvinleong.github.io/_posts/2015-12-01-Find-Referenced-Tables.markdown

   ORDER BY 1, 2, 3, 4, 5, 6;
 ```

-But these two solutions are buggy if there is **slef referential constraint** among those tables.
+But these two solutions are buggy if there is **self referential constraint** among those tables.
 Therefore, make sure there is no tables has foreign keys refer to itself or using ***"ON DELETE CASCADE*** to avoid the problem.

 ***Reference***